yayme/autonomy_ai/README.md

 ## LLM Modulation via Gemini 2.5 Flash

-`main.py` queries `gemini-2.5-flash` with three system prompts corresponding to discretized assistance deterrent levels:
+`main.py` queries `gemini-2.5-flash` with three system prompts corresponding to discretized assistance deterrent levels (This is only for simulation.
+Future work includes, continuous modulation of the LLM response):

 | Level | u | Behavior |
 |---|---|---|